Zen masters are known for their tranquility and seem to possess a unique blend of relaxation and alertness.

 - Helps the liver perform its essential functions.
 Research from Japan has shown that L-Theanine is useful in combating the harmful effects of excessive alcohol on the liver.
 Here's why: alcohol morphs into a toxic chemical called acetaldehyde, which is similar to formaldehyde and is far more toxic than the alcohol itself.

 - L-Theanine speeds up the breakdown of acetaldehyde, which blocks toxic free radicals.
-Glutathione is called “The Master Anti-Oxidant” since it plays such an important role in all aspects of good health.
+Glutathione is called “The Master Anti-Oxidant” since it plays such an essential role in all aspects of good health.
 The liver deals with alcohol by calling on glutathione to suppress the damage alcohol causes.
 The problem?
 Too much alcohol too often causes the liver to weaken, with life-threatening consequences.
 L-Theanine helps fight this alcohol-induced loss of glutathione.

 - Blow-torch fat.
 Everyone wants to rid themselves of ugly, disease-producing blubber.
 Research has proven that green tea extract causes thermogenesis, which is the process of heat production within the body.
 Thermogenesis has been shown to help burn fat, and research has demonstrated that the combination of caffeine and L-Theanine in green tea helps prevent weight gain and fat accumulation.

 - Nerve protection.
 L-Theanine prevents damage to brain cells by blocking over-stimulation of the cells and also guards brain cells against damage when oxygen levels are low, which can prove life-saving in the event of a stroke.
 Additionally, it also makes new brain cells by stimulating the release of a protein required for nerve growth.